bodrick/awesome/TOPICS.md

 *   [josStorer/RWKV-Runner](https://github.com/josStorer/RWKV-Runner) - A RWKV management and startup tool, full automation, only 8MB.
 And provides an interface compatible with the OpenAI API.
 RWKV is a large language model that is fully open source and available for commercial use.
 *   [ChatGPTNextWeb/ChatGPT-Next-Web](https://github.com/ChatGPTNextWeb/ChatGPT-Next-Web) - A cross-platform ChatGPT/Gemini UI (Web / PWA / Linux / Win / MacOS). 一键拥有你自己的跨平台 ChatGPT/Gemini 应用。
 *   [promptslab/Awesome-Prompt-Engineering](https://github.com/promptslab/Awesome-Prompt-Engineering) - This repository contains a hand-curated resources for Prompt Engineering with a focus on Generative Pre-trained Transformer (GPT), ChatGPT, PaLM etc
-*   [KenyonY/openai-forward](https://github.com/KenyonY/openai-forward) - 🚀  大型语言模型的高效转发服务  · An efficient forwarding service designed for LLMs. ·  OpenAI API Reverse Proxy · ChatGPT API Proxy
+*   [KenyonY/openai-forward](https://github.com/KenyonY/openai-forward) - 🚀  大型语言模型的高效转发服务  · An efficient forwarding service designed for LLMs. ·  OpenAI API Reverse Proxy
 *   [deiucanta/chatpad](https://github.com/deiucanta/chatpad) - Not just another ChatGPT user-interface!
 *   [zilliztech/GPTCache](https://github.com/zilliztech/GPTCache) - Semantic cache for LLMs.
 Fully integrated with LangChain and llama\_index.
 *   [logspace-ai/langflow](https://github.com/logspace-ai/langflow) - ⛓️ Langflow is a UI for LangChain, designed with react-flow to provide an effortless way to experiment and prototype flows.